-- 4) Other certification with 4 or more years of PM experience (within the last five years) - 5) Other certification with between 2 and 4 years of PM experience (within the last five years) - 6) Other certification with less than two years of PM experience (within the last five years) - 7) No certification, but with 4 or more years of PM experience (within the last five years) - 8) No certification, but with between 2 and 4 years of PM experience (within the last five years) - 9) No certification, but with less than two years of PM experience (within the last five years) - 9.
+- 6. Project Life-cycle Cost: Enter the total cost of all activities related to the project as described in OMB Circular A-131 (in \$ millions).
+This only includes costs for the project, and does not include O&M or other sustainment costs. - 7.
+PM Name: Name of PM responsible for the success of the project. - 8.
+PM Level of Experience: The years of applicable experience or the status of certification for the PM.
+Available selections include: - 1) FAC-P/PM(DAWIA-3) Senior - 2) FAC-P/PM(DAWIA-2) Mid-Level - 3) FAC-P/PM(DAWIA-1) Entry Level - 4) Other certification with 4 or more years of PM experience (within the last five years) - 5) Other certification with between 2 and 4 years of PM experience (within the last five years) - 6) Other certification with less than two years of PM experience (within the last five years) - 7) No certification, but with 4 or more years of PM experience (within the last five years) - 8) No certification, but with between 2 and 4 years of PM experience (within the last five years) - 9) No certification, but with less than two years of PM experience (within the last five years) - 9.
 PM Phone: Phone number of the PM responsible for the success of the project. - 10.
 PM E-mail: E-mail address of the PM responsible for the success of the project.

 Table B.1

 Objectives/ Project Project Project PM Level

-Project Project Expected Start Completion Life cycle PM of PM PM PM E-
+Project Project Expected Start Completion Life-cycle PM of PM PM PM E-

 ID Name Outcomes Date Date Cost Name Experience Phone Extension mail

 [Limit: one

 [10 digit] [Optional] e-mail only]

 In Table B.2, describe, at a minimum, all activities for projects in Table B.1 that started in a previous FY (PY and earlier) and that have not been completed by the beginning of the CY, as well as activities that are scheduled to start in the current FY and BY.
-In line with modular development principles, each project must produce usable functionality at intervals of no more than six months, as described in the 25 Point Implementation Plan to Reform Federal Information Technology Management.
+In line with modular development principles, each project must produce usable functionality at intervals of no more than six months.
 Include the following data in Table B.2: